RakibulBh/eli-lilly-take-home-task/DOCUMENTATION.md

 I feel like I did great, I tried my best to list out as many use cases as possible and handle any potential errors that could occur like entering a wrong data type for form data, entering null or empty values, requests failing, error handling is essential to keep any app running and keep a smooth experience for the user, however I would say that the sort/filter functions definitely took much longer than rendering the UI.

 If I had more time I would focus more on the styling, especially the responsiveness of the application so it can be used in any device and still having the ui looking great.
 A lot of the time I had to fetch the same data multiple times which is quite inefficient, to fix this I would use a state mangement library to have a state that any component would have access to, this would reduce "prop drilling" which can make my components confusing and harder to track.In addition, the prupose of React is to create re-usable components that have one specific function, however some of my components have multi-purpose I'd say, so I would definitely refactor some code.

+There are a lot of opporutnities to make this application as efficient as possible one use case would not rendering the dialog component for each medicine, but only render it once if a medicine has been clicked and pass the medicine data on the dialog, I would definitely spend more time making my code efficient, readable and maintainable and adding comments.